ongr-io/FilterManagerBundle/Resources/doc/filter/choice.md

 }
 ```

-> Take a look in [basics topic](http://docs.ongr.io/FilterManagerBundle/Basics) how to pass `Request` object in controller to execute filtering.
+> Take a look in the [basics topic](http://docs.ongr.io/FilterManagerBundle/Basics) how to pass `Request` object to the controller for execute filtering.